lorcannolan/LibraryWebsite/README.md

 # LibraryWebsite

 This project was created as part of my Web Development module assignment in my 2nd year of college.
+For this assignment there was no marks given for the appearance of the website.
+Marks were distributed purely on functionality.

 The aim of this assignment was to develop a book reservation web site using PHP and MySQL database.
 The application allows users to search for and reserve library books.
 Specifically, the application enables the following:
 - Login: